 Jill ran out of the room.
 Chris started to follow her but then hesitated.
 He sat down and lit a cigarette.

 "How did it come to this?
-We used to be tighter than the old man and his 12-year-old girlfriend in that Robert Heinlein book.
+We used to be so close.
 Now here I am sitting by myself talking to a dead body."

 "Wait, I'm not dead." the bloody, disheveled figure on the floor said.
 "I'm just seriously wounded.
 I need medical attention."

 "I remember the first night we spent together.
 We made love like two biomechanical insect drones attuned to the same central hive collective."